bhumphrey0x20/Vehicle-Detection-and-Tracking/README.md

 * writeup.md - project implementation
 * vehicle_detection.ipynb - python code
 * getImages.py - python script to extract training videos from labeled data set
+* output_image - directory includeing sample images and
     * project_video_DetectT40.mp4 - video of vehicle dectection using linear SVM
     * project_video_Detect_rbf.mp4 - video of vehicle dectection using SVM with rbf kernel

 The goals / steps of this project are the following: